World Trade Organisation delivers for Africa

 In a time of pandemic and war-related doom and gloom, a striking moment of real multilateral triumph must be celebrated.

-In the early hours of 17 June, after several sleepless nights, Dr. Ngozi Okonjo-Iweala, the World Trade Organisation’s preternaturally energetic and resourceful Director-General, stood up and, her voice rising to a crescendo, told exhausted delegates words few had envisaged would be uttered at the end of the organisation’s 12th Ministerial conference (MC12): “You stepped up and delivered in every area we have been working on.”
+In the early hours of 17 June, after several sleepless nights, Dr Ngozi Okonjo-Iweala, the World Trade Organisation’s energetic and resourceful Director General, stood up and told the delegates at the 12th Ministerial Conference (MC12): “You stepped up and delivered in every area we have been working on.”

-These achievements demonstrated, Ms. Okonjo-Iweala said, that the WTO “is, in fact, capable of responding to the emergencies of our time.”
+These achievements demonstrated, Dr Okonjo-Iweala said, that the WTO “is, in fact, capable of responding to the emergencies of our time.”

 She hailed a world in which WTO members “can come together, across geopolitical fault lines, to address problems of the global commons, and to reinforce and reinvigorate this institution.”
 WTO agreements are reached through consensus and are binding on members.